 The Jewish problem has always been the problem of self-integration.

 That was a less difficult problem when the Jew lived in a ghetto as in a beleaguered city, isolated, quarantined.
-It has become an extremely difficult problem to live a self-integrated, a spiritually intact Jewish life, in a free and open city, as it were, in a tolerant and democratic society.
+It has become an extremely difficult problem to live self-integrated, a spiritually intact Jewish life, in a free and open city, as it were, in a tolerant and democratic society.

 Nevertheless, this is exactly what must be done.
 The difficulties should not discourage us.
-The weak against the strong!
+The reak against the strong!
 The few against the many!
 They should prove an additional challenge to all that is fine and strong in us.
+This being at home will ample is us to carry.
 Does the world need us today?
 Does the world need our faith today?
-Does the recrudescence of paganism in our day, of brutality, of war, of moral decadence, indicate that the message of our faith is no longer needed or relevant?
+Additional decadence, indicate that the message of our faith is no longer needed or relevant?
 Or do they not rather call for a revival of the glowing Jewish ideals which have in the past kindled the torches of other great religions of mankind?
 Does the world need our vision today as it needed it in the days of the Maccabees?

 I believe so.
 I believe that it desperately needs it.
-And because of that, and for many other reasons, I should like the Jews of America, more fortunate than any other in our history, materially, politically, and in so many other ways, to reinvigorate their spiritual and cultural lives and especially the lives of their children-their children who are entering much more serious times even than those through which we have passed.
+And because of that, and for many other reasons, I should like the Jews of America, more fortunate than any other in our history, materially, politically, and in so many other ways, to reinvigorate their spiritual and cultural lives and especially the lives of their children. who are entering much more serious times even than those through which we have passed.

-Because I believe in this, I am eager to see Jewish schools, more schools and better schools; Jewish teachers, more teachers and better teachers; Jewish books, more books and better books.
+Because I believe in this, I am eager to see denists should, when more schools and better schools; Jewish teachers, more teachers and better teachers; Jewish books, more books and better books.
 I am eager for a cultural and religious renascence among the Jews of America.

 Will we have it?
 You and I will give the answer.
-Being a man of faith, I think that we will give the right answer.
+Being a man of faith, I think that we will give the right enswer.